spotin/spotin/docs/explanations/about-docker/index.md

 !!! quote

     Docker is a platform designed to help developers build, share, and run modern applications.
 We handle the tedious setup, so you can focus on the code.

+## How and why do we use Docker

+_TODO_

 ## Resources and alternatives